 In Nigeria, certain types of income are exempt from income tax.
 Exempt income includes:

 the profits of any company formed for the purpose of promoting sporting activities where such profits are wholly expendable for such purpose.
-[CITA §§19(1)(c) and (d)]
+[CITA §23(1)(c) and (d)]

-Nigerian not-for-profit companies may also apply to the National Council of Ministers for an order exempting them from all or any profits from any source.
-[CITA §19(2)]
+Nigerian not-for-profit companies may also apply to the President for an order exempting them from all or any profits from any source.
+[CITA §23(2)]

 The laws of Nigeria do not provide for the deductibility of donations made by individuals to Nigerian not-for-profit organizations.

 Institutions to which tax deductible donations may be made include the ecclesiastical, charitable, benevolent, educational and scientific institutions, established in Nigeria, which are specified in the Fifth Schedule to the Companies Income Tax Act.
-[CITA 21(5)(c)] [CITA §25(3)]
+[CITA 23(1)(c)]]

 medical and pharmaceutical products;